Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Furthermore, it’s free of artificial colors, alcohols, parabens, and oil.
 It never feels greasy or sticky.

-How about a lotion that it’s so mild you could use it on your baby?
+How about a lotion that it’s so mild you could use on your baby?
 The Honest Company’s moisturizer is safe for your face, your body, and your child.

 These include shea butter, jojoba, olive oil, aloe, calendula, and chamomile.
 Calendula and chamomile calm irritation and stimulate healing.